Board of Directors

 Laura Parsons, Psy.D. is a licensed psychologist whose area of expertise is children under the age of five with developmental disabilities.
 She recently retired from New Alternatives for Children, where she was the Associate Director of Psychological Services.
 She is currently the Chair of the Board of Trustees of the American Folk Art Museum and the Chair of the Board of Trustees of Big Brothers Big Sisters of New York City.
 Laura also serves on the Advisory Board of the Berman Institute of Bioethics of Johns Hopkins University.
 Laura received her B.A. in History from the University of Hawaii, her M.A. in Early Childhood Special Education from Teachers College, and her Psy.D. in Child School Psychology from NYU.

-Eugene A. Pinover is a Partner and Chair of the New York Real Estate Practice DLA Piper, LLP.
+Eugene A. Pinover is a former Partner and Chair of the New York Real Estate Practice DLA Piper, LLP.
 He serves as Director of Trinity School, Steep Rock Land Trust, and Disability Rights Advocates and was recently elected a Fellow of the American College of Real Estate Lawyers.

 Eric Rosen is a Managing Partner of Hudson Hill Capital Launch.
 Before joining Hudson Hill, Mr. Rosen was a Partner of MSD Capital and was responsible for the firm's private equity investments.
 Prior to joining MSD, he was a Partner and Managing Director of Onex Corporation.
 Mr. Rosen received a BS degree from the Wharton School, University of Pennsylvania, and an MBA degree from Stanford University.